 Refrigerated Shipping Mistakes and How to Avoid Them.
-If you’re planning to ship perishable cargo, such as food, medications, or other temperature-sensitive items, then you’ll be needing temperature-controlled or refrigerated shipping services.
-Temperature-controlled shipping simply means that the items you’re shipping are very sensitive to the climate and could be damaged easily if the climate isn’t controlled properly.
+If you plan to ship perishable cargo, such as food, medications, or other temperature-sensitive items, you’ll need temperature-controlled or refrigerated shipping services.
+Temperature-controlled shipping means that the items you’re shipping are very sensitive to the climate and could be damaged easily if the climate isn’t controlled properly.
 You want to be sure you understand the temperature needs of your freight before you ship it.
 Making a simple error could be costly in terms of damaged or rejected products, added accessorial expenses, and more.

 Refrigerated Shipping Mistakes